MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-Service.md

 ### Example 3: Display services that include a search string

-This example displays services with a display name that includes the word network.
-Searching the display name finds network-related services even when the service name doesn't include Net, such as xmlprov, the Network Provisioning Service.
+This example displays services with a display name that includes the word `network`.
+Searching the display name finds network-related services even when the service name doesn't include `Net`, such as xmlprov, the Network Provisioning Service.

 ```powershell